FIVE Investors Have Opportunity to Lead Five Below, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-13, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Five Below, Inc. ("Five Below" or the "Company") (NASDAQ: FIVE).
+BENSALEM, Pa., Aug.
+16, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Five Below, Inc. ("Five Below" or the "Company") (NASDAQ: FIVE).

 Class Period: March 20, 2024 – July 16, 2024